 Amazon Detective

 In this section, we will explore Amazon Detective, an AWS service designed to assist in the investigation of potential security issues across your AWS resources.
-We'll delve into the key features and benefits of Amazon Detective .
+We will discuss the key features and benefits of Amazon Detective .

 Understanding Amazon Detective